USER MANUAL

 Privacy Screen: The Privacy Screen is an emergency feature that instantly hides everything with a single key press.
 If someone unexpectedly walks into the room, you can make your screen look innocent in a fraction of a second.

 Panic Shortcut: Press Shift + Escape to immediately hide all videos behind a cover image.
+Middle-click anywhere on the grid also activates the Privacy Screen.
 The shortcut is intentionally fixed - in a panic situation, you need reliable muscle memory, not a customizable shortcut you might forget.
 When the Privacy Screen is active, the app looks like a simple landing page with no indication of what was playing.

 • Confirmation Sound: When enabled, a subtle beep plays when the Privacy Screen activates.
 This audio confirmation lets you know the panic shortcut worked without having to look at the screen.
 Useful if you're pressing the shortcut while looking away.
 Default: OFF